IBIZA - SANT JOSEP - CALA d'HORT - ES BOLDADO - POST 1

 Bibs are provided for the messy among us!

-The caldereta de langosta (unforgettable lobster stew) is pricey for the wallet @ €145 per kg; you will probably need 2kgs for four people!
+The caldereta de langosta (unforgettable lobster stew) is quite expensive at €145 per kg; you will likely need 2 kilograms for four people!

 Another famous dish is bullit de peix (Ibicencan fish stew with saffron, potatoes and alioli)